Clashes and alternative arrangements

 - Include verifying documentation with your letter

-- If you are applying to sit the exam off-campus, you must also submit an Examinations Off-Campus form.
+- If you are applying to sit the exam off-campus, you must also submit an off-campus request form

 Your application must be received at least one month before the start of the examination period (unless the situation arises at short notice).

-The application fee to sit an alternative exam arrangement is $120 (per venue).
+The application fee to sit an alternative exam arrangement is $131 (per venue).
 The fee is payable after your application has been approved.
-Payment instructions are included in the Exam Payment options form.
+Payment instructions are included in the Exam-Payment-Options form.